JacksonAllan/CC/README.md

 ### String

-An `str` a dynamic, null-terminated array representing a sequence of characters.
+An `str` is a dynamic, null-terminated array representing a sequence of characters.

 ```c
 #include <stdio.h>